ofiwg/libfabric/man/fi_poll.3.md

 *wait_obj*
 : Wait sets are associated with specific wait object(s).
 Wait objects allow applications to block until the wait object is signaled, indicating that an event is available to be read.
-Users may use fi_control to retrieve the underlying wait object(s) associated with a wait set, in order to use it in other system calls.
-The following values may be used to specify the type of wait object associated with an wait set: FI_WAIT_UNSPEC, FI_WAIT_FD, and FI_WAIT_MUTEX_COND.
+The following values may be used to specify the type of wait object associated with a wait set: FI_WAIT_UNSPEC, FI_WAIT_FD, and FI_WAIT_MUTEX_COND.

 - *FI_WAIT_UNSPEC*
 : Specifies that the user will only wait on the wait set using